-Human Proteinase 3 (PR3) immunoassay kit
+Human Proteinase 3 (PR3) ELISA Kit

 Proteinase 3 (PR3), also known as myeloblastin, azurophil granule protein-7 or p29b, PRTN3 and NP- 4, is one of the hematopoietic serine proteases localized in the primary granules of polymorphonuclear neutrophils (PMNs).
-It is a 29kDa glycoprotein made of 222 amino acids and is released during neutrophilic inflammation2.
+It is a 29kDa glycoprotein made of 222 amino acids and is released during neutrophilic inflammation.

 PRINCIPLE OF THE ASSAY